 Though Hajime sat back without another word, Sano couldn’t help thinking somewhat complacently that that news must be annoying the hell out of him; he’d thought he’d found a ghost before Aoshi had, and here Aoshi had been ahead of him all along and was one up on him now.

-After swallowing three of the pills and beginning to sip what must still be extremely hot coffee, Aoshi finally continued in a dark tone.
+After swallowing three of the pills and beginning to sip what must still be quite hot coffee, Aoshi finally continued in a dark tone.
 “I wasn’t able to sense more about him because I couldn’t maintain the connection through that intense shade energy — and also because he was projecting his anchor so strongly it overrode nearly everything else.”

 “Anchor?”
 Sano echoed, unfamiliar with the term in this context.